Avaiga/taipy-doc/docs/manuals/studio/index.md

     which depend on configuration elements.

-    Taipy Studio provides a graphical editor where you can create and configure the elements of your configurations stored in toml files that your Taipy application can load at runtime.
+    Taipy Studio provides a graphical editor where you can create and configure the elements of your configurations stored in TOML files that your Taipy application can load at runtime.
 The editor can represent sequences and scenarios as graphs, where nodes are DataNodes or Tasks.